MohitBallikar/SeniorDesign/README.md

 # SeniorDesign

-Click the image to watch the video.
-(Right-click and select "Open link in new tab" for a better experience.)
+Click a thumbnail to watch the respective video.
+(Right-click and select "Open link in new tab" for a smoother experience.)

 Senior Design 2: Midterm Demo: